People are overrated anyway.

 Make friends from all over the world, have the freedom to travel at your own pace, and book beds and bungy jumps as you go – making your trip as active as you want.

-G Adventure active tours, mostly high up places
+G Adventures active tours, mostly high up places

 Good for: solo hikers